kelvins/functional-programming-in-scala/README.md

 ```

 In the example above the `sum` function is using a random function to generate an integer value and adding it to the sum.
 So, even when we call the function with the same parameters it will return a different result.

+### Impure Functions are Needed

+Even understanding the importance of pure functions, if we stop to think about it, it's practically impossible to create a useful application without reading or writing to the "outside world".
+So, here's the following recommendation from the Scala documentation:

+> Write the core of your application using pure functions, and then write an impure “wrapper” around that core to interact with the outside world.

+### Key Points

+- A pure function is a function that depends only on its declared inputs to produce its output.
+- A pure function does not read or modify values from the "outside world".
+- Real-world applications consist of a combination of pure and impure functions.

 ## Immutability